 - mental illness;

-- an brain injury;
+- brain injury;

-- a severe learning disability;
+- severe learning disability;

 - a stroke.

-However, just because you suffer from one of these conditions does not necessarily mean you lack mental capacity.
+However, just because you suffer from one of these conditions does not necessarily mean you lack capacity.

 Mental Capacity Act 2005